willhowes/makers_portfolio_and_notes/week_2.md

 ### Friday
 1. Learn about how best to approach giving feedback.
 * Achieved by:
+ * Attending the workshop...

 2. Review week 1's skills to check I still understand these and am able to put them into practice.
+* Achieved by: Going over week 1's goals/skills again.
+I have been using all these this week.

 ### Thursday
 1. Learn and understand about delegation